 This Southern Potato Salad Recipe uses fresh ingredients to create a decadent side dish.
 The best part?
 All of these components are easy to find!
 You may already have some in your pantry.

-Vegan Mayonnaise: We recommend avoiding canola oil and using soy-free Veganaise or your preferred avocado-oil or grapeseed oil vegan mayonnaise.
+Vegan Mayonnaise: We recommend avoiding canola oil and using soy-free Vegenaise OR your preferred avocado oil OR grapeseed oil vegan mayonnaise.
 As consumers learn more about their health, these ingredients are readily available at most stores.

-Sea Salt: Traditional table salt undergoes a rigorous harvesting process that strips it of trace minerals.
+Pink Himalayan Salt or Sea Salt: Traditional table salt undergoes a rigorous harvesting process that strips it of trace minerals.
 We recommend using Colima sea salt because it’s hand-harvested.
 This gentle process keeps the good stuff intact.
 Plus, it tastes terrific and adds gourmet flair to any recipe!
-You can also use Himalayan salt.
+You can also use pink Himalayan salt.

-This spice blend works well on other side dishes, such as our Gourmet Tuna Salad.
+This spice blend works well on other side dishes.
 Be sure you have extra dill and paprika on hand to garnish the top of the dish!

 Make My Southern Potato Salad Recipe

 Homemade potato salad doesn’t have to be complicated.
-This recipe is easy to put together and makes enough to feed a crowd!
+This recipe is easy to assemble and makes enough to feed a crowd!
 You should note that this side dish does require a couple of hours in the fridge to let the flavors mesh.

-- 1 cup soy-free Veganaise or your preferred avocado-oil or grapeseed oil vegan mayonnaise
+- 1 cup soy-free Vegenaise OR your preferred avocado oil OR grapeseed oil vegan mayonnaise

-- 1 teaspoon freshly ground pink Himalayan salt or sea salt
+- 1 teaspoon pink Himalayan salt OR sea salt, ground

 - ⅛ teaspoon organic ground paprika